-1 - What is the legal name of your business/organization?

-In some cases, the;DTjJi;anci legal business:name are different.
-The legal name may also be the same as the name you DBA.

-2 - What type of service is your business/organization.currently offering, or plans to offer?
+- 1 What is the legal name of your business/organization? \ - In some cases, the;DTjJi;anci legal business:name are different.
+The legal name may also be the same as the name you DBA. - 2 What type of service is your business/organization.currently offering, or plans to offer? \

 Maiiufactuiing/industrial, social.services (such as a daycare), residential and workforce programs are ineligible uses.
-Piojec.tr http://Piojec.tr, associated with p'aces of worship are only eligible if the primary use is commercial, and it is available Ui the public.
+Piojec.tr http://Piojec.tr>, residential and workforce programs are ineligible uses. associated with places of worship are only eligible if the primary use is commercial, and it is available Ui the public.

-- 3 What is your Business Ownership Structure?
+- 3 What is your Business Ownership Structure? \

 - Corporation

 - Limited Liability Corporation (LLC)

 - General Partnership

 - Limited Partnership

 - Non-profit organization